CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 gunzip GCF_000972845.2_L_crocea_2.0_genomic.fna.gz
 ```

-Next, we need to create an index.
+Next, we need to create a genome _index_.
 What is an index and why is it helpful?
 Genome indexing is the same as indexing a tome, like an encyclopedia.
 It is much easier to locate information in the vastness of an encyclopedia when you consult the index, which is ordered in an easily navigable way with pointers to the information you seek within.
 Genome indexing similarly structures the information contained in a genome so that a read mapper can quickly find possible mapping locations.

 We will use the `hisat2-build` module to make a HISAT index file for the genome.
 It will create a set of files with the suffix .ht2, these files together comprise the index.
 The command to generate the index looks like this:

 ```bash
 module load hisat2/2.0.5